davep/textual-astview/README.md

 ## Introduction

-This is a combination of a [Textual](https://textual.textualize.io/) widget library and also a command line too.
+This is a combination of a [Textual](https://textual.textualize.io/) widget library and also a command line tool.
 The aim is to provide tools for displaying and exploring the [Python AST](https://docs.python.org/3/library/ast.html).